 Refugees from Nazi Europe and their Contribution to British Culture

-Embracing not only those who came from Germany and Austria, but also those from other European countries, notably Poland, Czechoslovakia and Hungary, as well as Holocaust survivors who came to England after 1945 and members of the so-called Second (and even Third) Generations, the primary focus of the Festival will be on the arts.
-However, events relating to the émigrés’ remarkable contribution to other fields, such as science, philosophy and psychoanalysis, will also be included.
+Embracing not only those who came from Germany and Austria, but also those from other European countries, notably Poland, Czechoslovakia and Hungary, as well as Holocaust survivors who came to England after 1945 and members of the so-called Second (and even Third) Generations, the primary focus of the Festival was on the arts.
+However, events relating to the émigrés’ remarkable contribution to other fields, such as science, philosophy and psychoanalysis, were also included.

-Insiders/Outsiders is a nationwide arts festival paying tribute to the indelible contribution of the artists, photographers, writers, architects, designers, actors, film-makers, dancers and musicians, as well as art historians, dealers and publishers, who in fleeing Nazi-dominated Europe in the 1930s so greatly enriched British culture.
-Running from March 2019 until March 2020, it comprises a dazzling array of exhibitions, concerts, performances, film screenings, walks, lectures, literary and educational events.
+Insiders/Outsiders started life as a nationwide arts festival paying tribute to the indelible contribution of the artists, photographers, writers, architects, designers, actors, film-makers, dancers and musicians, as well as art historians, dealers and publishers, who in fleeing Nazi-dominated Europe in the 1930s so greatly enriched British culture.
+Running from March 2019 until March 2020, it comprised a dazzling array of exhibitions, concerts, performances, film screenings, walks, lectures, literary and educational events.

-Projects about refugees now are also included, making important links between past and present.
-At a time when the issue of immigration is much debated, the festival serves as a reminder of the importance of cultural cross-fertilization and of the deep, long-lasting and wide-ranging contribution that refugees can – and do – make to British life.
+Projects about refugees now were also included, making important links between past and present.
+At a time when the issue of immigration is much debated, the festival served as a reminder of the importance of cultural cross-fertilization and of the deep, long-lasting and wide-ranging contribution that refugees can – and do – make to British life.

-A companion volume to the festival, focussing on the visual arts, is published by Lund Humphries.
+A companion volume to the festival, focussing on the visual arts, was published by Lund Humphries.